Varying-Vagrant-Vagrants/custom-site-template/README.md

 ## Custom Nginx configs

 The Nginx configuration for this site can be overriden by creating a `provision/vvv-nginx-custom.conf` file.
 Copy the `provision/vvv-nginx-default.conf` file and make modifications, then reprovision, and VVV will use your `vvv-nginx-custom.conf` instead as the template.

+Note that if you make a mistake VVV may fail to provision, this normally happens when restarting Nginx.
+Make sure you test your configs, `vagrant ssh` followed by `sudo nginx -t` will validate the config file for basic errors.
+You may also see the default VVV error pages if your config file is valid but set up incorrectly.
+Also be sure to preserve the placeholders VVV uses so that features such as SSL certificates and the `nginx_upstream` parameter and others continue to work.

 ## Configuration Options